SuperOfficeDocs/superoffice-docs/user-guide/en/forms/submissions/index.md

 * **Processed**: The form has been submitted and automatically processed.
 * **Submitted**: The form has been submitted, but not processed yet.
-* **Awaiting confirmation**: The form has been submitted, but the sender must confirm his/her e-mail address (double-opt in).
+* **Awaiting confirmation**: The form has been submitted, but the sender must confirm his/her email address (double-opt in).

 ## What would you like to do now?